ISS-Leimen/lab-dev-conventions/docs/git_workflow_and_management.md

 - Always add new tests to confirm the major behavior of your features (Use HAPPY/BAD/SAD tests).
 - Make sure to test and refactor your feature branches before merging into `develop`

-If Github tells you that your PR to merge back into `develop` has conflicts with `develop` (i.e., there have been new, conflicting commits on `develop` since after your branched out), please rebase your work on rebase before trying to merge back into it using a PR.
+**Regularly rebase your `feature` branch onto the tip of `develop`**, if `develop` is being updated by other pull requests.
+You will notice this when Github tells you that your PR to merge back into `develop` has conflicts with `develop` (i.e., there have been new, conflicting commits on `develop` since after your branched out).

 The rebase restructuring strategy looks like this:

 ![rebase strategy](../images/git-rebase.drawio.svg)

 And the corresponding code will be like: